FTC Defense Lawyers

 Kronenberger Rosenfeld is an invaluable asset if the Federal Trade Commission (FTC) or a state Attorney General is investigating your company, has served a Civil Investigative Demand (CID) on your company, or has filed a lawsuit or administrative action against your company due to alleged internet-related wrongdoing.
 The FTC is an independent, civil law enforcement agency, and FTC enforcement actions can result in asset freezes, the appointment of a receiver, and court-ordered restitution to consumers.
 The FTC derives these broad powers from the FTC Act, particularly at sections 43 and 45(a)(1), and the agency is authorized to act in a wide variety of consumer protection matters.
 State Attorneys General (AGs) also have broad statutory powers to investigate and take action against companies on behalf of consumers in their states.

-Our internet law and tech experience is invaluable in defending FTC enforcement actions.
+Our internet law and tech experience and partnering with an experienced FTC defense lawyer is invaluable in defending FTC enforcement actions.

 Our firm combines experience litigating against the FTC and state Attorneys General with more than 15 years of experience representing a multitude of internet-related companies.
 Defending a lawsuit containing complex allegations by the FTC or a state AG often requires digital forensic analysis, as well as knowledge of the mechanics of ad networks, tracking systems, or a variety of types of internet business models.
 This combination of experience litigating against the FTC/AGs and our firm’s concentrated experience with internet and technology legal matters sets us apart from other firms and leads to better results for our clients.
 We also regularly counsel clients on the implementation of thorough FTC compliance programs as a preventative measure.
 The FTC defense lawyers as Kronenberger Rosenfeld have also authored The Essential Guide to FTC Compliance, Investigations, and Enforcement, which is an excellent resource for both companies and attorneys.

-We are relentless and aggressive litigators for our clients against the FTC and AGs, as the survival of our clients as businesses are often at stake.
-These are the reasons why clients have chosen our firm to represent them in these bet-the-company lawsuits.
+Your FTC defense lawyer must be a relentless and aggressive litigator against the FTC and AGs, as the survival of businesses is often at stake.
+These are the reasons why clients have chosen an FTC defense lawyer at Kronenberger Rosenfeld to represent them in these bet-the-company lawsuits.

 - Sued the FTC on behalf of clients who were innocent victims when FTC attorneys misrepresented facts to a federal judge about how an ISP propagating botnets supposedly had no legitimate customers.
 In fact, there were more than 200 innocent customers who lost all their data when the FTC shut down the ISP.